-Toledo Food Truck Guide | Toledo City Paper
+Toledo Food Truck Guide - Toledo City Paper

 Holey Toledough

 The double-pun of the shop’s title accentuates what are some of the tastiest homemade donuts in town.
-Buy some of the holey goodness at area Mac’s and Melts or visit the Toledough food truck throughout the Toledo area to satisfy your need for fried sweet dough and a cup of joe.
+Visit the Toledough food truck throughout the Toledo area to satisfy your need for fried sweet dough and a cup of joe.

 Iron Bean Coffee Co.